 As an educational consultant, I commit to working with individual schools and programs as they embark on their journey towards greater inclusion.
 We will work collaboratively to a clear plan with targeted outcomes so that all stakeholders are working in partnership towards the same goal on their pathway to success.

-Kristel Solomon is International Educational Consultant and former Director of Learner Support at an international school in Hong Kong.
-Her dedication and passion in the field of education has led her to work with a wide range of schools and organizations that ensure children have access to a high quality education so that they may find their individual pathways to excellence.
-Prior to working with international schools, she taught and mentored students within the high incidence, and “at risk” population in, Philadelphia, Pennsylvania and Baltimore, Maryland.
+Kristel Solomon is an International Educational Consultant and current Director of Student Support Services at an international school in Saudi Arabia.
+Prior to moving to the Middle East, Kristel was the Director of Learning Support at an international school in Hong Kong for 10 years.
+Her dedication and passion in the field of education have led her to work with a wide range of schools and organizations that ensure children have access to a high-quality education so that they may find their individual pathways to excellence.
+Prior to working with international schools, she taught and mentored students within the high incidence, and “at-risk” population in, Philadelphia, Pennsylvania, and Baltimore, Maryland.